 Few things are as frustrating as a spa that’s suddenly stopped working.
 Whether you were planning a relaxing evening soak or hosting friends for a spa night, an unexpected shutdown can be a real letdown.
 The good news?
 Many common issues can be diagnosed and repaired by a professional, restoring your spa to full functionality.

-In this guide, we’ll walk through some common reasons why spas stop working and provide insight on when to call in a technician.
+In this guide, we’ll walk through some common reasons why spas and hot tubs stop working and provide insight on when to call in a technician.
 If your spa recently quit on you, don’t worry—schedule a repair appointment with an expert to get it back in action.

 Common Reasons Your Spa Might Have Stopped Working